abh05/World-Of-Games/README.md

 * In the 'Tests' folder is the following chromedriver version: 99.0.4844.51-0ubuntu0.18.04.1
 * The version of Chrome that will be installed is 99.0.4844.51-0ubuntu0.18.04.1
 * 'Finalize - upload image' stage requires changing the 'echo' to 'sh' and adding your own credentials

+## Following stages are demonstrated in the Jenkins pipeline:
+1. *Checkout* - repository checkout.
+2. *Build* - build our docker image.
+3. *Run* - will run our dockerized application.
+The application will expose the port 8777 on localhost, and a dummy Scores.txt will be mounted to it in order to server the results for the tests.
+4. *Test* - With our e2e.py file it will selenium test our scores web service and fail the pipeline if the tests failed.
+5. *Finalize* - Will terminate our tested container and push to DockerHub the new image we created.